nih-cfde/use-case-library-build/library/USERSTORY-45.md

 ---
 input: Expression data files and their metadata
 output: Expression data separated by sex
-task: annotate expression data by sex
+task: Annotate expression data by sex
 ---